Asuman Basalirwa: Political career

 Basalirwa serves as the President of Justice Forum (JEEMA) from 2010 to date, aposition he has held since its inception as a full political party in Uganda.
 He is the Chairperson of the Inter-Party Organisation on Dialogue (IPOD).
 He was elected to the parliament in 2018 and was re-elected in the 2021 general election to represent Bugiri Municipality.
 He serves as the Deputy Chairperson of the Public Accounts Committee (PAC) of Parliament.

+Anti-homosexuality stance

 In March 2023, he tabled the Anti-Homosexuality Bill, 2023, which would criminalise and jail people who identify as LGBTQ in Uganda.
 Anyone engaging in a same-sex relationship or in a same-sex marriage in Uganda would serve a 10-year jail sentence.
 President Yoweri Museveni signed the Anti-Homosexuality Bill into law on 29 May 2023 after parliament watered it down.
 It is still among the harshest anti-LGBTQ laws in the world.
 Homosexual acts are already illegal in Uganda but now anyone convicted faces life imprisonment.

+In 2026 general elections, he lost his parliamentary seat to the NRM's John Francis Oketcho in a hotly contested election polls.